 - WordPress — If you simple website where Technical experience is not necessary — Free

 - Alfresco if you need a java platform — Community edition is free or Paid version available too

-References: I used lot of the information available across the community to compile this together.
+References: I used a lot of the information available across the community to compile this together.
 I have listed those sites below